osism/release/docs/check-drift-kolla.md

 - **Fix:** remove these vars from the listed `osism/defaults` file, or allowlist any intentionally kept (an OSISM invention with no upstream service).

+### Plugin: kolla_version_gate_orphan

+**Enabled — defaults must not keep content for a retired release.** The release-lifecycle counterpart to `kolla_orphan_config`: both report dead content in `osism/defaults`, that one for a service upstream removed, this one for a release OSISM no longer supports.
+Two kinds of reference outlive a retirement without anything failing on them, and both are compared against the supported range (`release_range`, the `latest/openstack-*.yml` file set):

+- a **version gate** — `openstack_version in ['A', 'B']` — selecting a value for particular releases.
+Once a listed release leaves the range that branch can never be taken again. `parse_version_gates` matches the single idiom the repository uses (`in` and its `not in` form over a bracketed list of quoted literals) inside `safe_load`ed values, walking maps and lists since a gate can sit anywhere in a value; the rest of the expression is ignored on purpose rather than trying to evaluate jinja.
+- a **per-release compat file** — `all/010-<release>.yml`, the layer
+  `kolla_mirror_verbatim` routes upstream-dropped keys into (parent spec D8).
+  Its own header says to delete it once that release leaves the range, and nothing checked that it was.
+The name has one definition, `enablement.per_release_file`, shared by the check that fills these files and this one that retires them, so the two cannot disagree about it.

+No other check sees this.
+The rest of the defaults-reading checks ask whether a var *name* exists upstream (`kolla_image_orphan`, `kolla_enablement_orphan`), whether an orphaned enable flag anchors it (`kolla_orphan_config`), or whether a *value* matches upstream and only inside the `001` mirror (`kolla_mirror_verbatim`).
+The staleness here is in neither the name nor the value but in the gate condition, which nothing read — a `victoria` gate sat in the image catalogue for years unnoticed.
+It is the mirror image of `kolla_source_ref_phase`: that check catches a reference that should have moved *forward* when a release changed phase, this one a reference that should have been *dropped* when a release was retired.

+Findings are **advisory** and do not fail the run.
+A gate on a release that can no longer be deployed may still be load-bearing for an upgrade *from* it — the deploy scripts read the release from the running kolla-ansible image label precisely to handle the mid-upgrade state — so "outside the supported range" means *confirm this is still needed*, not *this is a defect*.
+The two shapes render as separate blocks: deleting a whole file is a different action from editing an expression.
+Scope is `osism/defaults` only; the same release gating exists in shell `case` statements in `testbed`, `metalbox` and `container-image-kolla-ansible`, which the retirement checklist in the docs guide covers by naming each file instead — a `case` parser would have to handle `;;&`, `;&`, nested `case`, arms sharing a line, quoting and heredocs, and a subtle mis-parse yields a silent false negative, the very failure this check exists to prevent.

+    python3 src/check-drift.py --group kolla --plugin kolla_version_gate_orphan

+- **Reads:** `osism/defaults` `all/*.yml` (gate expressions, and the `010-*`
+  filenames from the directory listing); `osism/release` `latest/openstack-*.yml` (the supported range).
+Both inputs are OSISM repositories, so the plugin declares no `EXTERNAL_HOSTS` and runs unchanged under `--base-dir` without `--remote-fallback`.
+- **Fix:** drop the retired release from the gate — if that leaves the condition matching nothing, remove the conditional and keep the value that remains — or delete the `010-<release>.yml` whose release has left the range.
+Allowlist a gate deliberately kept for an upgrade from that release.

 ### Plugin: kolla_image_orphan

 **Built — an image-catalogue entry must not outlive its upstream role.** The